3dgiordano/SARS-CoV-2-Variants/README.md

 The naming system used is a mix between the names denominated by WHO, the Pango Lineage system and some Nextstrain Clade names.

 The project use the denomination of:
-- WHO/CDC/ECDC Variants of Concern (VOC)
+- WHO/CDC/ECDC/PHE Variants of Concern (VOC)
 - WHO/CDC/ECDC Variants of Interest (VOI)
 - WHO Alerts for Further Monitoring (AFM)
-- ECDC Variants Under Monitoring (VUM).
+- ECDC Variants Under Monitoring (VUM)
+- PHE Variants Under Investigation (VUI)

 If a major variant is detected, the WHO name is used.
 If it is some other variant to consider not yet considered by WHO, its Pango lineage is used.